Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Prices in the Northeast Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), rose 0.2 percent in August, the U.S. Bureau of Labor Statistics reported today.
-(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the rise was primarily due to increases in the shelter and apparel indexes.
+Prices in the Northeast Region, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), rose 0.3 percent in September, the U.S. Bureau of Labor Statistics reported today.
+(See table A.) Regional Commissioner Alexandra Hall Bovee noted that the rise was primarily due to increases in the shelter index and the education and communication index.
 These contributed to the 0.5-percent increase in the all items less food and energy index.
-The food index was also up over the month (0.1 percent) and the energy index tempered the overall increase as it declined 2.0 percent.
+The food index was up 0.6 percent over the month while the energy index tempered the overall increase as it declined 2.1 percent.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

 Food

-From August 2023 to August 2024, the food index increased 2.2 percent as the food away from home index advanced 4.2 percent.
-Prices for food at home were up 1.0 percent, led by the meats, poultry, fish, and eggs index (up 4.1 percent—the fifth consecutive month of rising increases).
-The nonalcoholic beverages and beverage materials index was up 2.0 percent over the year.
+From September 2023 to September 2024, the food index increased 2.4 percent as the food away from home index advanced 4.1 percent.
+Prices for food at home were up 1.4 percent, led by the meats, poultry, fish, and eggs index as it rose 4.5 percent.
+The nonalcoholic beverages and beverage materials index was up 4.7 percent over the year, compared to a 4.6-percent increase in July and 2.0 percent in August.

 Energy

-Over the year, energy prices were down 1.3 percent, predominantly due to the gasoline index (down 8.0 percent, the largest index decline since last August).
+Over the year, energy prices were down 4.0 percent, predominantly due to the gasoline index as it declined 13.1 percent.
 The fuel oil index also decreased.
-Prices for electricity increased 7.9 percent over the year as utility (piped) gas service prices rose 1.8 percent.
+Prices for electricity increased 8.3 percent over the year as utility (piped) gas service prices rose 5.6 percent.

 All items less food and energy

-The index for all items less food and energy was up 0.5 percent in August after a 0.1-percent decline in July.
-This was largely due to a 0.6-percent increase in the shelter index.
-Within shelter, the owners’ equivalent rent of residences index was also up 0.6 percent, and the rent of primary residence index rose 0.7 percent.
-The apparel index also contributed to the overall rise as it advanced 2.8 percent over the month.
-The 0.5-percent increase in the education and communication index was led by a 0.9-percent uptick in prices for tuition, other school fees, and childcare.
+The index for all items less food and energy was up 0.5 percent in September, the same as last month.
+This was due to price increases throughout the index.
+Shelter rose 0.3 percent over the month.
+Within shelter, the owners’ equivalent rent of residences index and the rent of primary residence index were both up 0.5 percent.
+The education and communication index rose 1.5 percent as prices for tuition, other school fees, and childcare advanced 2.6 percent.
+The apparel index also contributed to the overall rise as it advanced 3.0 percent over the month.
+Both the education and communication index and apparel index have risen in September every year since these indexes began.
+Tempering the overall rise, the recreation index declined 1.0 percent.

-Over the year, the index for all items less food and energy was up 4.0 percent, mainly because of the 6.3-percent rise in the shelter index.
-Within shelter, the owners’ equivalent rent of residences index was up 6.4 percent, and the rent of primary residence index was up 5.9 percent.
-The medical care index was up 2.6 percent over the year, as prices rose for medical care services (up 2.0 percent) and medical care commodities (up 5.5 percent).
-Two indexes declined over the year: new and used motor vehicles (down 3.7 percent; the fifth consecutive month of decreases) and apparel (down 1.1 percent).
+Over the year, the index for all items less food and energy was up 4.2 percent, mainly because of the 5.9-percent rise in the shelter index.
+Within shelter, the owners’ equivalent rent of residences index rose 6.3 percent, and the rent of primary residence index increased 5.7 percent.
+The medical care index rose 2.8 percent over the year, due primarily to medical care services increasing 2.5 percent.
+The new and used motor vehicles index decreased 1.9 percent and was the only index to decline over the year, down for the sixth consecutive month.
+Used cars and trucks decreased 4.5 percent while new vehicles were down 0.5 percent.

 Geographic divisions

 Additional price indexes are available for the two divisions of the Northeast.
-Over the month, the all items CPI-U index for the Middle Atlantic division was up 0.3 percent.
-The CPI-U for the New England division increased 0.2 percent.
+Over the month, the all items CPI-U index for both divisions was up 0.3 percent.

-Over the year, the all items index rose 3.4 percent in the Middle Atlantic division and 3.3 percent in the New England division.
+Over the year, the all items index rose 3.4 percent in both divisions.
 (See table B.)

 Table A. Northeast region CPI-U 1-month and 12-month percent changes, all items index, not seasonally adjusted